What’s the Difference Between Potting PCB Board and Conformal Coatings?

 There are several coating materials that are available such as epoxy, silicone compounds, acrylic, parylene and more.

 It involves filling the substrate’s enclosure with a potting compound or encapsulation resin.
-Potting is largely done for the entire circuit board but can also be done for individual components.
+PCB potting process is largely done for the entire circuit board but can also be done for individual components.

 The big advantage with PCB potting is that it provides resistance to: